sonyms/quarkus-react-keycloak/README.md

 ## Packaging and running the application

-The application can be packaged using `./mvnw package`.
+The application can be packaged using `mvn package`.
 It produces the `quarkus-react-1.0-SNAPSHOT-runner.jar` file in the `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.